1965 – The Who play the Town Hall in Kidderminster, Worcestershire

 1966 – Keith gets Bruce Johnston of The Beach Boys an interview on Ready Steady GO!

-1967 – A flying one-day visit to Belgium for The Who as they fly into Zaventem airport on this Saturday morning for a film shoot for RTB TV’s Vibrato show where they mime to ‘Happy Jack’ at a mock-cowboy town called Texas City in Tremelo, Belgium.
+1967 – The Who fly to Belgium for a film shoot for RTB TV’s Vibrato show where they mime to ‘Happy Jack’ at a mock-cowboy town called Texas City in Tremelo, Belgium.

-1967 – “Lily isn’t pornographic, say Who” is the headline in Melody Maker.
+1967 – “Lily isn’t pornographic, say Who” is the headline in New Musical Express.
 Pete defends The Who’s new single “Pictures of Lily.”
 Also in this issue is an interview with Keith called “The economy-size, family-pack Who – for U.S. consumption.”
+Read the article here

 1967 – “Pictures of Lily” hits its U.K. chart peak at #4.